TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 	WHAT ALL IS IN HERE?
 There are a bunch of nice plugins included in this enhancement pack:

-Terrain Details, which shows the HP recovery (or damage) of terrain.
+Terrain Details, which shows the HP recovery (or damage) of terrain, plus displays skills and other quality of life improvements.
 Modified from Claris's Hide 0 Avoid script.
  1. R-terrain-details.js

-Detailed Unit Window, which expands on the unit window in the map view.
+Detailed Unit Window, which expands on the unit hover window in the map view.
-Check out the readme for more info.
  1. 0_unitwindow-config.js
  2. R-unitwindow-large.js
  3. R-unitwindow-med.js

 Objective Window, which adds a new window to the map screen that allows you to display custom text.
-Check out its readme, it is VERY important.
  1. R-map-objective-editable.js
  2. R-move-terrain.js